Analysis | Leading Democrats all want to expand heath care access. They just don’t agree on the best way to do it.

 Left unspoken — but well understood by everyone in Congress and the White House — is Clyburn’s clout.

-In February 2020, as Biden’s presidential bid floundered in early primary states, Clyburn still endorsed him just ahead of the South Carolina primary, as Black voters there rallied around the former. vice president and delivered him a decisive win.
-A few days later Black voters in other southern states delivered a similar showing for Biden in the Super Tuesday states, putting him well on his way to locking up the nomination.
+In February 2020, as Biden’s presidential bid floundered in early primary states, Clyburn still endorsed him just ahead of the South Carolina primary, and Black voters there rallied around the former vice president and delivered him a decisive win.
+A few days later Black voters in other Southern states delivered a similar showing for Biden in the Super Tuesday states, putting him well on his way to locking up the nomination.

 Last fall Black voters in Georgia turned out in historic numbers to flip the state to the Democratic column the first time this century, and in early January they turned out again to deliver two runoff elections for Democrats and the Senate majority.